Silverlight42/Miscellaneous/wsl/setup.md

 [Microsoft Docs](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#systemd-support)

 1. Open C:\Users\username.wslconfig
-2. Find the line: guiApplications=false and change it to guiApplications=true.
+2. Find the line: `guiApplications=false` and change it to `guiApplications=true`.
 If you can not find the line, add it in the file.
 3. Restart your PC.
 4. Execute `wsl --update`
 5. Execute `sudo apt-get -y update && sudo apt-get -y upgrade snapd`